-And of course, we integrate with QuickBooks, Xero, and NetSuite.
+And of course, we integrate with QuickBooks, and Xero

 Finally, you can get out of the business of busywork and free up valuable time so you can grow your client list.
 Multi-channel online retail businesses can be tough to manage, but now you can keep their finances accurate with one set of data: Automate your clients’ revenue, transaction fees and expenses, and summary postings.
 Easily reconcile their accounts and keep them tax compliant in a snap.
 Add to your expertise by becoming proficient in e-commerce accounting.

 Helping your clients be successful is the best way to let them know you’re on their team.
 The world of multi-channel online retail can be difficult to manage and they may feel like they’re lost in the minutia, but you can show them the light.
 Once they automate their sales data, inventory, and shipping with Webgility, they’ll have the time and insights to strategically grow their business—and you’ll be there to help them scale.

 Our Affiliate Program is designed for accountants offering e-commerce services.

 We automatically bring in your sales income so you can reconcile just like your bank feed.
 But we actually create sales transactions so that you know what you sold and who you sold it to, rather than just a dollar amount.